blutui/dev.blutui.com/src/markdoc/partials/api/console/cassette-response-parameters.md

 {% /parameter %}

 {% parameter name="handle" type="string" %}
 The unique handle of the Cassette.
-The handle is unique to every project.
+The handle is only unique to every Cassette within a project.
 {% /parameter %}

 {% parameter name="name" type="string" %}